PietroValente/MarketDataAggregator/README.md

   - Detects inconsistencies and drives resynchronization via control events.
 - **`query`** – a small interactive CLI.
 It sends normalized queries to the engine and renders the response in the terminal (e.g. continuous top‑of‑book view).

-Conceptually, the flow looks like this:

-image

-Each arrow is a **message‑passing boundary**.
-Data moves through the system as explicit messages, never as shared mutable state.

 ---

 ### Concurrency model: message passing over locking